artronics/chapar-device-level/README.md

 Currently, *Chapar* records all generated packets, with their contents as a [`.csv` (Comma Separated Values)](https://en.wikipedia.org/wiki/Comma-separated_values) format.
 In this format each line of the file is known as a **record** and each record consists of one or more **field**s, separated by commas.
 The benefit of using `.csv` file is that, data can be easily imported to all data manipulation software such as GNU Octave, Matlab, Excel, etc. It is worth noting that in European standard the separator is a _semicolon_ ";" because _comma_ is used for decimal separator.

 In order to create csv records inside your program, you can use `ToCsv` helper class.
-It creates a `csv` formated `String` out of your important variables.
+It creates a `csv` formatted `String` out of your important variables.
 This class has two `static` methods: `create` and `write`. `create` method accepts an infinite number of arguments ([varagrs](http://acacha.org/mediawiki/Java_varargs#.Vez7GnhVuEI)) and it returns a `csv` compatible **record** out of provided data.
-Remeber if you pass a `Collection` type, it iterate over each element and calls `toString` method for each element inside collection.
+Remember if you pass a `Collection` type, it iterate over each element and calls `toString` method for each element inside collection.
 In the other hand, `write` method helps you to write your created `csv` record to a file.
 You should provide a name (inside `chapar.config` file) for that file before running the program.
 Otherwise `write` method ignores it without throwing any exceptions.

 ###<a name="tests"><a/>Tests